coderGuy1234/JamDrop/README.md

 <br>
 <b>Date: 09/03/2018</b>

-JamDrop is free and open source Javascript library built for DOM manipulation and basic server-side operations.
+JamDrop is a free and open source Javascript library built for DOM manipulation and basic server-side operations.

 <b>Model</b>